explainers-by-googlers/cross-origin-storage/README.md

 | [Fetch](#fetch-integration) | `crossOriginStorage` request option | imperative fetches of a known URL |

 All four are keyed off the same `origins`-style value space used by `requestFileHandle()`: omitted or empty for same-site only, a list of origins for a specific set of origins, or `*` for global availability.
 All four are defined in their respective host specifications rather than in this one.

+As with the imperative API, the list form is bounded by a response header so that injected markup cannot widen the sharing scope.
+For these integrations the authorizing response is the fetched resource's own response, not the embedding document's, which is the natural fit: the origin serving a font or a library is the one entitled to decide that those particular bytes may be shared, and the referencing page can only narrow that.
+The effective scope is the intersection of the declared value and what the resource's `Cross-Origin-Storage-Allow-Origin` header permits.
+See [The `Cross-Origin-Storage-Allow-Origin` header](#the-cross-origin-storage-allow-origin-header).

 What the four have in common is that the caller holds both a URL and a hash, and wants the bytes.
 The imperative API remains the surface for everything that does not fit that shape: writes whose bytes did not come from a single `fetch()`, reads that have no URL to offer at all, and lookups across a set of interchangeable candidates (see [Choosing among interchangeable resources](#example-choosing-among-interchangeable-resources)).
 See [Replacing the imperative API with a `fetch()` integration](#replacing-the-imperative-api-with-a-fetch-integration) for why the last row of the table does not subsume `requestFileHandle()`.